cardano-foundation/developer-portal/docs/portal-contribute.md

 ### I committed `yarn.lock` to my PR branch: what do I do?

-#### To fix from your local working area:

-This assumes:
+Assuming:
-- you have called your local fork `origin`
+- `origin` refers to your local fork
-- you have called the  `cardano-foundation` repository `upstream`
+- `upstream` refers to the `cardano-foundation` repository

-First, do _one_ of these things in your project root directory, to restore an unmodified `yarn.lock`:
+First, do _one_ of these in your the working root directory of your fork (to restore an unmodified `yarn.lock`):
 - ... from your working fork's `staging` branch (if you've created your PR branch from there):
   - `git checkout staging -- yarn.lock`
 - ... from the `staging` branch of your fork itself: